OpenFn/lightning/README.md

 - Developed by a team with over xx years of combined experience consulting with NGOs to help them integrate their systems
-- Fully open source (no premium features or community edition, you get the same product whether using SaaS and self-hosted)
+- Fully open source (no premium features or community edition, you get the same product whether using SaaS or self-hosted)
 - Recognised as a Digital Public Good by the [DPGA](https://digitalpublicgoods.net/) and a Global Good for Health by [Digital Square](https://digitalsquare.org/digital-health-global-goods)